NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 With the advent of HTTP/2, many web articles declared the death of resource bundling, because:

 - HTTP/2 can multiplex the loading of several resources using a single HTTP connection, significantly reducing network overhead.
-This is an improvement over HTTP/1.1, where HTTP connections can only transmit a single resource at a time and only a limited number of HTTP connections can be opened simultaneously.
+This is an improvement over HTTP/1.1, where HTTP connections can only transmit a single resource at a time and where only a limited number of HTTP connections can be opened simultaneously.
 - HTTP/2 defines the [server push extension](https://en.wikipedia.org/wiki/HTTP/2_Server_Push) which allows servers to push resources to the client before the client requests them.
-When a client requests a page, servers can push the page's sub-resources before the client discovers that it needs them, thereby eliminating latency without having to bundle files together and without compromising caching.
+When a client requests a page, servers can push the page's sub-resources before the client discovers that it needs them, thereby eliminating some latency without having to bundle resources together.

-On this subject, I recommend [Smashing Magazine’s article series on HTTP/3](https://www.smashingmagazine.com/2021/08/http3-core-concepts-part1/) which explains that bundling is still relevant in HTTP/2 and HTTP/3.
+[Smashing Magazine’s article series on HTTP/3](https://www.smashingmagazine.com/2021/08/http3-core-concepts-part1/) explains in details why bundling is still relevant in HTTP/2 and HTTP/3.
 Some of the reasons are:

 - Even with multiplexing, requests still incur overhead.
 - HTTP Server Push support has been removed from [Chrome](https://developer.chrome.com/blog/removing-push) and [Firefox](https://www.mozilla.org/en-US/firefox/132.0/releasenotes/).